mworks/mworks/doc/guide/running.rst

 To run an MWorks experiment, you use two applications:

-1. *MWClient* is used to control and monitor the experiment, while
+1. The *client* is used to control and monitor the experiment, while
-2. *MWServer* handles the actual execution of the experiment.
+2. the *server* handles the actual execution of the experiment.

 In the simplest case, both applications run on the same computer.
 However, they can also run on different computers and communicate via `TCP/IP <https://en.wikipedia.org/wiki/Internet_protocol_suite>`_ networking.

+Server
+^^^^^^

+macOS
+"""""

-In this guide, we assume that both MWServer and MWClient are running on the same macOS system.
+On macOS, the server application is called *MWServer*.
+(For simplicity, this guide assumes that both the server and the client are running on the same macOS system.)

-MWServer
-^^^^^^^^

 To launch MWServer, navigate to the system-level *Applications* folder, and double click the yellow monkey icon.
 After the application launches, click the *Preferences* button.
 In the preferences window that opens, navigate to the *Network* tab, and confirm the following settings: